machdyne/ferrit/README.md

 - A passive backplane
 - Removable ferroelectric memory cards

-The controller communicates with the memory cards over a SPI/QSPI bus and exposes the memory to an interface, as a USB mass storage device, for example.
+The controller communicates with the memory cards over a SPI/QSPI bus and exposes the memory to an interface, such as a USB mass storage device.

 ### Specifications